Lemongrass Tofu

 How to trim and prepare lemongrass

 Now all you have to do is chop it finely (essentially mince it as fine as you can) and add it to the other ingredients with the marinade.
+If you’re finding it hard to cut, you haven’t trimmed it back enough.

 Tips for making this lemongrass tofu recipe

-- You can use a mortar and pestle, a small food processor, or chop it all finely by hand.
+- Equipment Suggestions: You can use a mortar and pestle, a small food processor, or chop it all finely by hand.
 I find that I get the best results with the latter two.
-I personally like some small chunks in the tofu marinade, but if you want to create more of a paste, use the mortar and pestle method.
+I like some small chunks in the tofu marinade, but if you want to create more of a paste, use the mortar and pestle method.
 You will still have to chop it before turning it into a paste to speed up the process.

-- If you struggle to find lemongrass and manage to get some, buy a few stalks of it and freeze some.
+- Lemongrass: If you struggle to find lemongrass and manage to get some, buy a few stalks of it and freeze some.
 Chop it up finely and keep it handy whenever you want to use it at a later date.
 Want other uses for lemongrass?
 Try my laksa recipe!

 What can you serve with lemongrass tofu?